How closely does A Christmas Carol follow the original Charles Dickens novel?

 Learn extra: Right here’s why Scrooge is youthful – and warmer – in Steven Knight’s A Christmas Carol

-In Steven Knight’s model, this Scrooge additionally has a behavior of chatting out loud to his enterprise accomplice Jacob Marley within the workplace, even though Marley is (supposedly) mendacity rotting in his grave.
-These one-way conversations don’t seem within the e book, however they do permit us an perception into his thoughts.
+In Steven Knight’s model, this Scrooge additionally has a behavior of chatting out loud to his enterprise accomplice Jacob Marley within the workplace, even if Marley is (supposedly) mendacity rotting in his grave.
+These one-way conversations don’t seem within the guide, however they do enable us an perception into his thoughts.

 Jacob Marley’s journey